 The first stage of labor works to thin and stretch your cervix by contracting your uterus at regular intervals.
 The second stage of labor is when you push your baby into the vaginal canal and out of your body.
 The third and final stage of labor is when you deliver the placenta.

 If you do not go into labor within a week of your due date your health care provider may recommend you receive a non-stress test which monitors fetal heart rate.
-And movement to be sure that the baby is receiving adequate oxygen and nervous system is responding.
+And the movement to be sure that the baby is receiving adequate oxygen and nervous system is responding.
 Talk to your health care provider to find out more about this test.

 Healthy Pregnancy Tips- Pregnancy Symptoms